Swapnilgupta8585/collabDocs/README.md

 # 🎉 CollabDocs

 > This is CollabDocs!
-A real-time collaborative document editor built with React, Yjs, Quill and Golang.
+A real-time collaborative document editor built with Golang, React, Yjs and Quill.

 ## 🚀 Live Demo